 If the employee is not willing to cooperate in an effort to make restitution, call the police and prosecute the employee.
 This is a tough stance and not likely to be popular with many employers.
 Nevertheless, if you don't do it, it is quite possible the employee will get a new job and do it all over again to the next employer.
 Meanwhile, the embezzlement epidemic will only get worse.
 The propensity of embezzlements may be lessened if, as in the case of the Ponzi schemes, the prospective perpetrator realizes the embezzlement will be discovered and prosecuted.

 Don't forget to call your insurance agent.
 Many business package insurance policies include coverage for embezzlement.
 In fact, don't wait for an embezzlement.
 Investigate the cost feasibility of protection for your organization now.
 While you are at it, check on protection from employment discrimination claims since they are also becoming prevalent during these times of high unemployment.

 For further information on this, I would encourage you to contact your accounting and legal advisers.
-You are welcome to contact me at (616) 796-2501 or through email.
+You are welcome to contact me at (616) 796-2501.